Inverted Swan: The error

 In January 1855, additional 4d stamps were needed.
 When Alfred Hillman brought the printing stone out of storage, he found that two of the impressions had been damaged, so he had to redo them.
 One of the replaced frames was tilted; the other was accidentally redone upside-down.
 The stone's block of 60 was transferred four times to make the printing stone, and 97 sheets were printed before Hillman discovered the mistake and corrected it, resulting in a total of 388 errors being printed.

 However, the errors went unrecognised and unreported for several years.
 Only 15 complete copies, plus a part of a stamp in a strip of three, have survived.
 No unused copies are known.

 One example was discovered in Ireland in the 1860s, acquired by the Duke of Leinster, and bequeathed to Ireland in 1897.
 It is on display at a museum in Dublin.
 It was on displayed in 1890 at Royal Philatelic Society London's first philatelic exhibition.
-Other examples are in the Royal Collection, the Tapling Collection of the British Museum, and at museums in Sydney, and Perth, in addition to private collections.
+Other examples are in the Royal Collection, the Tapling Collection of the British Museum, at the State Library of New SOuth Wales and at museums in Sydney, and Perth, in addition to private collections.